ICE agents shoot and wound man during traffic stop in Central California

 At least three law enforcement agents are seen surrounding a black vehicle on a road near Interstate 5, video obtained by CNN shows.
 The black vehicle then backs up and its passenger-side door hits another car on the road.

 Agents then point their guns at the vehicle as it stops for about two seconds.
-The car then turns left and crosses over the highway lane divider, while an agent runs out of the way of the car.
+The car then moves forward and veers left while a federal agent runs out of the way, and it ambles over the highway lane divider.
+Two hubcaps can be seen bouncing off the tires and rolling away as the vehicle crosses the oncoming lanes.
+The video ends before the car comes to a complete stop.

 Christina Valencia, whose Tesla captured one of the videos obtained by CNN, said she noticed the flashing lights from her car.